DreamPurchaseZnz/English_learning/words about life.md

 The area has a number of schools in close proximity to each other THere has been a great deal of publicity surrounding his disappearance what's for pudding
+The heart pumps blood around the body
+Blood was pumping out of his wound
+I pumped the handle like crazy
+The goverment needs to pump more money into community care He ran in every five minutes to pump me about the case to punch a time card
+I punched the button to summon the elevator
+He punched in security code
+He piched up the telephone and pounched his friend number It's a well-construct crime story, told with speed and punch to make a purchase
+Major purchase
+the victory was purchased (=achieved) at too great a price

 ```